Cream Blush : Cloud Paint | Glossier

 Cream produced by cattle (particularly Jersey cattle) grazing on natural pasture often contains some carotenoid pigments derived from the plants they eat; traces of these intensely colored pigments give milk a slightly yellow tone, hence the name of the yellowish-white color: cream.
 Carotenoids are also the origin of butter's yellow color.
 Cream from goat's milk, water buffalo milk, or from cows fed indoors on grain or grain-based pellets, is white.

-Glossier is a skincare and beauty brand founded by Emily Weiss in 2014.
+Glossier is a beauty brand founded by Emily Weiss in 2014.
 It started as an online-only company, building on the popularity of the beauty blog "Into the Gloss".
-Its marketing challenged traditional norms and beauty standards.
+Glossier was one of the first direct-to-consumer beauty companies when it launched in 2014, and has grown to over 10 retail locations in addition to global distribution in Sephora, SpaceNK, and Mecca.
+The brand's products span skincare, makeup, bodycare, fragrance, and merch.

 Primitive forms of paint were used tens of thousands of years ago in cave paintings.